StoneX (SNEX)

 AI Analysis | Feedback

-Philip Smith was appointed Group Chief Executive Officer of StoneX Group Inc. in December 2024.
-He joined the company in 2004 following its acquisition of Global Currencies Ltd, a UK-based foreign exchange payments company.
-Mr. Smith joined Global Currencies in 1996 and was elected to its board in 1999, becoming CEO of INTL Global Currencies Ltd after the acquisition until its consolidation into StoneX Financial Ltd in 2014.
-Prior to his current role, he served as Chief Executive Officer of StoneX Financial Ltd with regional responsibility for EMEA and had global responsibility for the Commercial and Payments business segments.
+Philip Smith was appointed Chief Executive of StoneX Group Inc. in December 2024.
+He joined the company in 2004 following its acquisition of Global Currencies Ltd, a UK-based foreign exchange payments company, where he had worked since 1996.
+Mr. Smith was elected to the Board of Global Currencies in 1999 and was also a principal shareholder.
+Following the acquisition, he served as CEO of INTL Global Currencies Ltd until its consolidation into StoneX Financial Ltd. Before his appointment as Group CEO, Mr. Smith was the Chief Executive Officer of StoneX Financial Ltd, with regional responsibility for EMEA, and later expanded to include Asia.

 William J. Dunaway, Chief Financial Officer

-William J. Dunaway was appointed Chief Financial Officer of StoneX Group Inc. (formerly INTL FCStone) in October 2009, following the merger between International Assets Holding Company and FCStone.
-Before the merger, he held the position of Chief Financial Officer of FCStone from January 2008.
-Mr. Dunaway has over 25 years of industry experience with StoneX and its predecessor companies.
+William J. Dunaway was appointed Chief Financial Officer of INTL FCStone, now StoneX Group Inc., in October 2009, following the merger between International Assets Holding Company and FCStone.
+Prior to the merger, Mr. Dunaway held the position of Chief Financial Officer of FCStone from January 2008.
+He has over 25 years of industry experience with StoneX and its predecessor companies, including Saul Stone & Co.

 Sean O'Connor, Executive Vice-Chairman of the Board of Directors